 When pollution attacks the basins … The oyster is the first victim

-It is true that China is the largest producer (83% of world production) and the first consumer of the oyster, with a population of more than a billion inhabitants, we are far from imagining be it the country with the lowest air pollution index!
+It is true that China is the largest producer (83% of world production) and the first consumer of oysters, with a population of more than a billion inhabitants, we are far from imagining be it the country with the lowest air pollution index!
 Indeed, the oyster feeds through the filtration of water, so the mollusk is likely to swallow toxic products such as copper.

 Acidification of the ocean affects the quality of oysters and can also be dangerous for the health of Chinese consumers, something that pushes them to convert to oysters imported from France or even other countries where the ocean is less polluted.